Lissy93/ansibles/readme.txt

-  ├── ☑️ Log storage – Loki for ingesting and aggregating all logs ├── ☑️ Log shipping – Grafana Agent, pushes logs and metrics to Loki ├── ☑️ Metrics collection – Grafana Agent, pushing metrics into Prometheus ├── ☑️ Visualization – Grafana for dashboards from Loki and Prometheus ├── ☑️ Alerting – Alertmanager for triggering critical notifications └── ☑️ Log rotation - Sets up logrotate for all logs, so they don't get big
+  ├── ☑️ Log storage – Loki for ingesting and aggregating all logs ├── ☑️ Log shipping – Grafana Agent, pushes logs and metrics to Loki ├── ☑️ Metrics collection – Grafana Agent, pushing metrics into Prometheus ├── ☑️ Metrics storage – Prometheus for storing and querying metrics ├── ☑️ Visualization – Grafana for dashboards from Loki and Prometheus ├── ☑️ Alerting – Alertmanager for triggering critical notifications ├── ☑️ Log rotation - Sets up logrotate for all logs, so they don't get big └── ☑️ Monit - Monitors services and restarts them if they fail

-Running:
-- `make essentials` will only apply the basics (essential for all servers)
-- `make apply` will run everything
-- `make first-apply` should be used for the first run (logs in as root)
-- `make [category]` or `make [role]` will run a specific category or role

 Note about Docker:
 On servers where Docker is used for deploying services, some of the apps above